Trevor Barker: 1983 to 1986: Captain of St Kilda FC

-1987 Expanded competition and new beginning
+1987: Expanded competition and new beginning

-St Kilda FC appointed 1966 Premiership Captain Darrel Baldock as its new coach for the start of the 1987 season, with Barker remaining on the playing list.
+St Kilda FC appointed Darrel Baldock as its new coach for the start of the 1987 season, with Barker remaining on the playing list.
 St Kilda was attempting a fresh start with massively reduced debts compared to the previous decade, no player or coaching staff wages owing, and looking forward to competing in an expanded competition that was undergoing restructuring which resulted in a permanent national draft and salary cap.
-The league administration had also been changed over to a "Commission" style committee intending to operate independently of the club's themselves.
+The league administration had also been changed over to a "Commission" style committee intending to operate independently of the clubs themselves.
 St Kilda had recruited well, including future club legends like Tony Lockett and Nicky Winmar.

 Barker was restricted to 14 games during St Kilda FC's top 5 competitive 1987 VFL season, which finished at an underwhelming 10th place on the official standings.
 St Kilda won 5 consecutive games in Rounds 15 to 19, the last with a caretaker Coach as Darrell Baldock had been admitted to hospital with the diagnosis being a stroke.

 Retirement

-Barker played 7 games in 1988, and 12 games in 1989.
-He retired at the end of the 1989 Premiership Season after 230 games as a life member of St Kilda Football Club.
+Barker played seven games in 1988 and 12 games in 1989.
+He retired at the end of the 1989 VFL Season after 230 games as a life member of St Kilda Football Club.
+Playing his whole career during an unsuccessful period for the club, Barker never played a finals match; as of 2025, he holds the VFL/AFL record among all players for the most career games without playing in a final.

 Coaching

 Barker worked in the media for two years following his retirement in 1989 before embarking on what would be a short-lived but memorable coaching career with the Sandringham Football Club.
 Barker was quick to experience success as a coach.
 His broad range of experiences inside St Kilda FC help him instil a selfless approach in the Sandringham Zebras playing group.
 He trained them hard, but he also developed wonderful relationships with all his players.
-In three seasons, he led the Zebras to two VFA premierships in 1992 and 1994, winning an 44 out of his 58 games as coach.
-In 1995 he returned to the Saints as an assistant coach to Stan Alves, taking charge of the reserves team and mentoring many young St Kilda FC players who went on to play in the 1996 Ansett Australia Cup Premiership.
-Ill health saw his time at St Kilda FC headquarters restricted during 1995 & 1996.
+In three seasons, he led the Zebras to two VFA premierships in 1992 and 1994, winning 44 out of his 58 games as coach.
+In 1995, he returned to the Saints as an assistant coach to Stan Alves, taking charge of the reserves team and mentoring many young St Kilda FC players who went on to play in the 1996 Ansett Australia Cup premiership.
+Ill health saw his time at St Kilda FC headquarters restricted during 1995 and 1996.